shredEngineer/HP8596E_Plot/README.md

 ## Example Screenshot

 Press `COPY` on your HP8596E to initiate the data transfer.
 This takes about 6 seconds.
-On success, the image is save to disk and displayed.
+On success, the image is saved to disk and displayed.
 (Press `q` to close the related matplotlib window.)

 This is what a screenshot looks like: